sr39/gizmo-debug/scripts/gizmo_documentation.md

 **BH\_PHOTONMOMENTUM**: Turn on to enable BH radiation pressure feedback.
 This follows the mechanisms used to couple stellar radiation pressure to the gas, but with additional corrections for the non-isotropic geometry of the BH accretion disk and obscuration from the torus region, including single-scattering at the dust sublimation radius and IR scattering outside this; this follows the fitting functions taken directly from full radiative transfer calculations by N. Roth (private communication, but see Roth et al. 2012, arXiv:1204.0063, for details).
 You can set the strength of this mechanism in the parameterfile separately from the other BH feedback mechanisms with the multiplier `BH_FluxMomentumFactor` (default =1).
 This uses the FIRE radiation pressure algorithms and implementation (Hopkins et al., arXiv:1702.06148), so its use follows FIRE policies -- it is proprietary and not free-to-use even for users of the development code, without explicit permissions from the FIRE collaboration [see notes above for the FIRE modules in the stellar feedback section].

+**BH\_COSMIC\_RAYS**: Turn on to enable BH feedback via cosmic rays, with explicit CR transport.
+Requires `COSMIC_RAYS` and appropriate choices there for CR transport.
+Also requires one of the BH mechanical feedback modules.
+CRs will be coupled alongside mechanical energy, with specified efficiency (so you can make it 'pure' CR by making mechanical energy weak, CRs large).
+From then on, trated as 'normal' CRs.

 <a name="config-bh-additionalbhoptions"></a>